-According to Strasburger, the particles of solid matter are arranged in a network, water occupying its meshes.
+According to Strasburger, the molecules of the solid matter are held together by chemical affinity, and there is no definite aggregation of them into micellæ.
+He pictures, therefore, a linkage of the atoms into a molecular network, the meshes of which are occupied by water.
 On either hypothesis the quantity of water is capable of considerable increase or diminution, and the wall can be made to swell up by causing it to imbibe more fluid.
 This can be brought about by exposing it to the action of strong mineral acids, such as sulphuric acid.
 The water is held, however, by the solid particles with very great tenacity.